 Nestrud, M. and Lawless, H. (2011).
 Recovery of subsampled dimensions and configurations

-derived from napping data by mfa and mds.
+derived from napping data by MFA and MDS.
 Attention, Perception and Psychophysics, 73, 1266–1278.

 Nestrud, M. A. and Lawless, H. T. (2008).
 Perceptual mapping of citrus juices using projective mapping and profiling data from culinary professionals and consumers.
 Food Quality and Preference, 19, 431–438.